Do Go On - 396 - Rosemary Brown: A Musical Seance

 I'm terrified of my own home.

-So, they lived above a dance hall and young Rosemary won many youth dance contests.
+Above a dance hall and young Rosemary won many youth dance contests.

 That's really convenient.